-TODAY'S meeting at Wincanton has been called off because of frozen ground and with similar concerns at Exeter, the Devon track has arranged a morning inspection for tomorrow's fixture.
+Thursday's meeting at Wincanton has been called off because of frozen ground and with similar concerns at Exeter, the Devon track has arranged a morning inspection for Friday's fixture.

 Temperatures got down to -7C overnight at Wincanton and there was little improvement at the 8am inspection, with the mercury showing -6C and the course draped in freezing fog.

 Not long after the news of Wincanton, Exeter tweeted: "We have a precautionary inspection at 8am tomorrow.
 Going is good to soft, frozen in places.
 The forecast is for a thaw from 10am, with temperatures of -1C tonight."

 David Bass had been scheduled to make his comeback from injury at Wincanton with two rides for trainer Kim Bailey and the jockey now switches to Leicester.

 Bailey tweeted: "With @wincantonraces off David Bass reroutes to @LeicesterRaces to ride Braw Angus and Pulling Power."